dreamcatcher-tech/network/Inbox/2023-01-25 1245 trigger updates when geo status alters.md

 6. Customer reducer will not complete until it has updated the sector arrays with its membership
 7. Customer reducer sends a notification to the sectors collection to update with the customer changes
 8. hardlink that is kept updated in sectors, that triggers every time a new customer parent forms
+9. Require the application user to trigger an update when it can see a recompute is needed

 ## Customer Status
 The status of each customer needs to be stored in the customer itself ?